 After you identify the point of novelty, you need to write the preamble, transitional phrase, and list of elements.
 The preamble ought to be straightforward.
 If you can’t think of anything, just write “An apparatus” or “A method” for [insert the benefit of your invention].

 For the list of elements, think of things that are common to all products within the field of the invention.
-For example, for writing instruments, most if not all writing instruments would have a protective sheath.
+For example, in writing instruments, most if not all would have a protective sheath.
 As such, although it limits the claim scope, in many ways, it doesn’t limit the claim scope in a significant way.
 All competitors to the wooden pencil example above would have a protective sheath.